smsohan/smsohan.github.com/source/_posts/2019-05-23-exception-handling-anti-patterns.markdown

 ```

 There are times when you intentionally have to use some of these
 anti-patterns.
 But those are rare.
-The most important concept with
-exceptions is to internalize the belief that good exception handling
-will lead your debugging adventure on a smooth path.
+It's critical for the developers to
+think about the information that'd help in swiftly debugging a production problem.
+As such,
+developers must avoid the noise and provide all context information for
+errors to help diagnose potential system problems.

 Happy coding.